 Commissioning and load bank testing

 These steps to UPS installation should be complemented by equal care with commissioning.
 The small additional investment necessary to use the UPS supplier’s trained and experienced technicians is more than offset by a number of benefits.
-These include a thorough check of the entire system installation, acceptance of environmental conditions and complete warranty cover on all UPS equipment.
+These include a thorough check of the entire system installation, acceptance of environmental conditions and complete warranty cover on all uninterruptible power supply equipment.
 All equipment serial numbers will be registered with the supplier, and the UPS user will be trained in the operation of their system.

 Load bank testing should be used to validate operational performance and prove battery autonomy under full load.
 It is recommended to perform the load bank test one week after commissioning as voltages across the battery blocks have equalised and the battery is fully charged.